jupyter-server/enterprise_gateway/docs/source/operators/deploy-kubernetes.md

 ```

-Alternatively, helm chart tarball is also accessible as an asset on our [release](https://github.com/jupyter-server/enterprise_gateway/releases) page, replace [VERSION] with specific release version you wantr to use:
+Alternatively, the helm chart tarball is also accessible as an asset on our [release](https://github.com/jupyter-server/enterprise_gateway/releases) page, replace [VERSION] with specific release version you want to use:

 ```bash
 helm  upgrade --install  enterprise-gateway \